unhing3d/GPTDiscordBot/README.md

 DayZ Modding Assistant Bot

 A Discord bot powered by OpenAI GPT-4o, built specifically to help the DayZ modding community.
-It provides clear and detailed help with config files, Enforce Script, item retexturing, and general modding workflows.
+It provides clear and detailed help with config files, Enforce Script, item retexturing and general modding workflows.

 What It Can Do:

 - Answer modding questions using !mod
-- Provide guidance on config.cpp, mod.cpp, and Enforce Script
+- Provide guidance on config.cpp, mod.cpp and Enforce Script
-- Help with item retexturing, texture formats, material config, and more
+- Help with item retexturing, texture formats, material config and more
 - Offer testing and setup advice
 - Strictly focused on DayZ modding practices